 Another Trick Is To Give Out Free E-Books.
 If your e-book provides real genuine value to your audience; and is filled with Affiliate Links, then this can be a great strategy.

-If someone e-mailed you an e-book about building biceps completely for free, you'd probably at least look at it.
+Think About It: If someone e-mailed you an e-book about building biceps completely for free, you'd probably at least look at it.

 And if it highly recommends a product; then some people would click on the link.
 If you're adventurous, you can even use Kindle to do this – giving away an e-book for free via Amazon and incorporating your Affiliate Links that way.